 In UW Flexible Option, you have the flexibility to enroll throughout the entire calendar year and can complete courses at your own pace.
 To support this flexibility, financial aid is administered under the Non-Term requirements of federal student aid.

 Watch this UW Flexible Option Financial Aid Disbursement Overview for more information on how federal financial aid works at UW Flexible Option.

 Every program eligible for federal financial aid must have a defined academic year.
 This academic year plays a part in the timing and maximum amounts of financial aid you may receive.
 Your academic year may vary from those of other students enrolled in your same program as it is dependent on when you begin your studies and your remaining graduation requirements.

-Your first payment period does not end until you successfully complete half of the weeks AND credit hour equivalencies in the academic year.
-Successfully completing a competency set means finishing your competency set with at least the minimum grade required to earn credit hour equivalencies.
+Your first payment period does not end until you successfully complete half of the weeks AND credit hours in the academic year.
+You must also successfully complete the required credit hours with at least a passing grade (PR/I grades do not count as successful completion).

 Why Are Academic Years and Payment Periods Important to Me?

-It is important to know when your academic year and payment periods begin and end, because they determine when you may be eligible to receive federal financial aid funds.
+It is important to know when your academic year and payment periods begin and end because they determine when you may be eligible to receive federal financial aid funds.

 In general, you are eligible for a maximum amount of financial aid per academic year.
 This annual eligibility is divided in half to determine the amount you may receive per payment period.

 - Frank is eligible for a total of $10,000 in federal financial aid per academic year.
 This means he is eligible for $5,000 per payment period.
 He will receive $5,000 toward the beginning of his academic year, but he will not be able to receive his remaining $5,000 until he has successfully completed at least 24 weeks and 12 credit hours.

 To learn more, please watch this UW Flexible Option Financial Aid Disbursement Overview video.